2023-2024. Available now

 In conjunction with QSA, the Center is entering a new phase to make the organisation more commercial, sustainable, and self-sufficient.
 A newly established business entity, currently called the Enterprise Project (EP), will operate as a separate production and sales operation.
 The EP will focus on increasing sales by identifying target products, developing new markets, and upgrading internal systems, including production, distribution, finance, and IT.
 It will also include recruiting and training new staff.

-The loom used to weave the kroma Men’s shirts sewn from kroma woven at the Center
+Left: The loom used to weave the kroma.
+Right: Men’s shirts sewn from kroma woven at the Center

 QSA started working with the Center in 1998 with a small permaculture demonstration farm.
 The relationship developed over the next 16 years, with QSA becoming a significant funder of the organisation as it transitioned into a specialised training organisation, then a production and retail organisation.